practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Julia/README.md

 (above solution is not implemented, but this: [Julia program](./random_streams_for_perf_stats.jl))

-Execution speed is about 170 milliseconds, but only with optimization level switch _-O0_, that's a bit slower than the [Python solution](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/Python/random_streams_for_perf_stats.py) with the help of _StringIO_ with about 140 milliseconds.
+So, execution speed with the conventional solution is about 170 milliseconds, but only with optimization level switch _-O0_, that's a bit slower than the [Python solution](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/Python/random_streams_for_perf_stats.py) with the help of _StringIO_ with about 140 milliseconds.

-After some experimentation, I found out that the conventional approach, that is initially defining an array of strings of fixed size and finally concatenating these strings into one big string, is (also) the best solution in Julia.

 Beware of the direction of the optimization level switch, where _-O0_, and not _-O3_, yields the fastest program execution time (with this microbenchmark program):